-The inside scoop on lesser known Nantucket activities and attractions:
+The 76 Main insider scoop on lesser known Nantucket activities and attractions:

 1. Thrill in the Deep.
 Climb aboard the Tracker with Captain Bryce Rohrer of Nantucket Shark Divers.
 Enter the cage with the ocean’s most feared predators and experience a rush of sheer joy and terror combined.
 There’s nothing like it.
 Read more about how Rohrer can get you safely up close and personal with the water’s most fearsome species.